Sensationull/simple-connections/README.md

 It wasn't even a terribly large amount of code, but it was a tedious process.

+However, now that it's in an object shape, it's easier to extend that shape if needbe.

 ~ Intermission ~

 Now I've discovered that once I added the styling for selecting a word, the game board needs to re-render, but it's moving the updated word object to the last item on the game board. so I'm going to add the indexPosition to the word object so that I can maintain it's position when the game board re-renders